rizqitaufiqf/sistem-manajemen-armada/README.md

 You can run the MQTT publisher from within the container or from your local host.
 > **Note:** For default, MQTT Publisher is already running in your docker app.

-To run QTT Publisher from your local host:
+To run MQTT Publisher from your local host:
 1. ensure the Mosquitto broker is accessible from outside docker
 2. you must setup `.env`
 3. enable godenv in `cmd/mqtt_publisher/main.go`